RedsXDD/neopywal.nvim/README.md

     use_wallust = false,

     -- Sets the background color of certain highlight groups to be transparent.
-    -- Useful specially when running Neovim on the Alacritty terminal with a terminal opacity < 1. transparent = false,
+    -- Use this when your terminal opacity is < 1. transparent = false,

     -- With this option you can overwrite all the base colors the colorscheme uses.